 The grounds of Mecca Auto Salvage & Recycling, Inc. are built in place of the Clay City Pipe Company which shut down in the 1960's.
 Max McKinney bought the grounds in 1976 and started Mecca Auto Salvage in 1977; he ran it with two employees until 1991.
 McKinney then sold it to Aaron Frink, a local building contractor.
 Frink ran the company with five employees until he shut it down in 1996.

 Frink reopened Mecca Auto Salvage in March of 2000.
-This November marks our fourth year of recycling scrap metal, with the additions of our seventy foot scale and our non-ferrous pole barn since the opening of the recycling.
+This November marks our fifth year of recycling scrap metal, with the additions of our seventy foot scale and our non-ferrous pole barn, since the opening of the recycling.
 Mecca Auto Salvage became a corporation in January of 2012 and is now known as Mecca Auto Salvage & Recycling, Inc.